Qix-/tag/README.md

 	<br>
 </h1>

+> **STATUS:** Tag is in initial development.
+Don't use it yet - you won't have a fun time when things change.

 **Tag** is a task runner/build script generator that employs a _very_ basic DSL in order to specify job dependencies with potentially complex build configurations (variants).